zilehuda/postgres-postgis/README.md

 * `fuzzystrmatch`
 * `postgis_tiger_geocoder`

-Default database with with above extions is `template_postgis`, if you want to add custom database name then you have to pass ARG `-e POSTGRES_DB` while running container.
+Default database with with above extensions is `template_postgis`, if you want to add custom database name then you have to pass ARG `-e POSTGRES_DB` while running container.

 ## Environment Variables